emaanr/notes/Programming/Python/infodump.md

 ## Set Methods

-Python has a set of built-in methods that you can use on sets.
+Python has a set of built-in methods that you can use on sets:

 - [Python: Set Methods](https://www.w3schools.com/python/python_ref_set.asp)